apoorvt95/CSE573-Directional-stock-prediction/README.md

 1. Clone the project.
 Make sure you have python 3.7 installed in your system.
 2. Open a terminal, and change directory to CODE folder.
 3. Run "pip install -r requirements.txt" command.
 This command should install all the python dependencies required to run the project.
-4. Download the dataset from here (https://drive.google.com/drive/folders/1L4onfGFqo4UdeMD2toyqDBxQ_xJkgudg?usp=sharing "Dataset").
+4. Download the dataset from [here](https://drive.google.com/drive/folders/1L4onfGFqo4UdeMD2toyqDBxQ_xJkgudg?usp=sharing "Dataset").
 ExtractedNewsSentenceWise.csv contains sentences wise news for Amazon and Apple stock.
 The charts folder contains the stock price chart.
 Download the CHARTS Folder and all the CSVs.
 5. Install Jupyter by running command "pip install jupyter".
 6. For training BERT, run BertTrain.
 7. Now you can train either simple models (RandomForest, Decision Trees, Logistic Regression) or Deep Learning Models (B-LSTM).